Misc

 Image credit: Blue Mountain

-Blue Mountain caters to a crowd who’s into something more interactive than a normal e-card.
+Blue Mountain caters to those who are into something more interactive than a normal e-card.
 Looking for a card with a talking moose?
 Easy.
 Dreaming of customising the lyrics of a Christmas song on a musical card?
 Done.

-By signing up for a free seven-day trial, you’ll be able to create and send as many funny cards as you’d like.
+By signing up for a free 7-day trial, you’ll be able to create and send as many funny cards as you’d like.
 Plus, there’s an option to amp up your greeting card game by adding a gift card from retailers like Sephora and Starbucks to it.
-The value of the gift card can be anywhere from $10 to $500.
+The value of the gift card can be anywhere from $10$500.

 Blue Mountain website